 I’ve had a few relatives in my family, including both my grandfathers and my paternal grandmother, who smoked cigarettes a lot longer than they should have, and though they did quit smoking, they paid for their smoking since their lives ended somewhat prematurely as a complication of what they did all those years.
 With that in mind, I’ve come up with the idea of having alternatives to smoking tobacco come out as early as 1950.
 This is a revised, abridged history of the vaporizer (vape), AKA electronic cigarette.

 In the aftermath of World War II, which ended in 1945, New York City engineer John Joseph Flanders (May 4, 1905 – August 10, 2008) worked on a study (following a similar one made in Spain by Madrid physicians and brothers Antonio (1900-2000) and Ramon Hernandez (1902-1998), published in August 1946; Flanders read an English translation of this study) indicating that smoking tobacco led to a variety of illnesses, including cancer and heart disease.
-The Flanders study was published in September 1947, and was even more widely read as the Hernandez study.
-The following year, Flanders began his work on the invention of the vape, and founded NVC (the National Vaporizer Corporation), the first manufacturer of the vape and vape juices.
+The Flanders study was published in September 1947, and was even more widely read than the Hernandez study.
+The following year, John Flanders began his work on the invention of the vape, and founded NVC (the National Vaporizer Corporation), the first manufacturer of the vape and vape juices.

 More Vape History